atomistic-machine-learning/G-SchNet/README.md

 With _--split 50000 5000_, 50k molecules are used as the training set, 5k are used for validation, and the remaining structures are left out as a test set.
 We recommend to train on a GPU but you can remove _--cuda_ from the call to use the CPU instead.
 If your GPU has less than 16GB VRAM, you need to decrease the number of features (e.g. _--features 64_) or the depth of the network (e.g. _--interactions 6_).

+At the bottom of this page, we provide a model trained exactly as described above for download.
+Feel free to use it instead of training your own model.

 ### Generating molecules
 Running the script with the following arguments will generate 1000 molecules using the trained model at ./model/geschnet/ and store them in ./model/gschnet/generated/generated.mol_dict: